-I tend to write a lot in different ways about the things that contribute to my wellbeing, primarily because I need to be emotionally strong, and ready to cope with my disability and whatever life throws at me.
+I write a lot about things that contribute to my wellbeing, because I need to be ready to cope with my disability and whatever life throws at me.
 Although our lifestyles contribute to our wellbeing, they can also make us ill.

 - Objectively identify the areas you’re not happy with and would like to improve on, and understand your reasons for wanting to improve them;

 - When you have identified certain areas for improvement, decide what action you would like to take;